aws-controllers-k8s/community/docs/content/docs/tutorials/secrets-manager-example.md

 toc: true
 ---

-The ACK service controller for AWS Secrets Manager lets you create Secrets directly from Kubernetes.
+The ACK service controller for AWS Secrets Manager lets you create secrets directly from Kubernetes.
-This guide shows you how to create a new Secret in AWS Secrets Manager using a reference to a Kubernetes Secret.
+This guide shows you how to create a new secret in AWS Secrets Manager using a reference to a Kubernetes Secret.

 ## Setup